fedorenchik/PlanetVim/README.md

 {"name":"hello","argv":["./build/hello"],"cwd":"."}
 ```

 On Windows, use the actual `.exe` output path, including the configuration subdirectory for a multi-configuration generator.
-Run profiles belong to the tab's project and are stored in private state.
+Run profiles belong to the instance's project and are stored in private state.

 For Python: select **File → New Project → Python**, then open `test_main.py` and run `:PlanetTest file`.
 Install `python-lsp-server[all]` in your chosen Python environment for completion, diagnostics, and formatting; point `g:PV_pylsp_argv` to its executable. `:PlanetDebugSetup python` creates a reviewable `.vimspector.json`; install debugpy into the configured adapter's Python environment before launching.